DO YOUR 1-ON-1s

 - Daily meetings with your co-founder.
 A quick catch up, if you are both in town.
 If you guys don’t want to do this — that’s a sign of trouble.
 I did this every single day with my co-founder of my first start-up.
 It was a highlight of every day for both of us.
 We just got together at 6pm every day, and talked for 15 minutes about our days.

-- Quarterly all-hands company meetings.
+- Monthly all-hands company meetings.
 Most CEOs do this, but not all.
-At least once or twice a quarter, get everyone together for an all-hands meeting.
+At least once or twice a quarter, and ideally monthly in the earlier days, get everyone together for an all-hands meeting.
 One hack: just use the board package from the last board meeting as the template for your all-hands meeting.
 At least, 90% of it.
-It’s usually a great set of slides for you and your VPs to present from, without having to do a lot of work.
-After all, you already presented your board slides just a week or two ago.
+It’s usually a great set of slides for you and your VPs to present from, that everyone has already put a ton of work into … without having to do a lot of new work.
+After all, you already presented your board slides just a week or two ago before.

 and … and this is the tough one: